 And why not?
-Couples who honeymoon in Paris return to name their daughter Genevieve, and a parent whose great-great-grandmother came from Italy in the late 1800s might decide to name his sons Luca and Matteo.
+Couples who honeymoon in Paris return to name their daughter Genevieve, and someone whose great-great-grandmother came from Italy in the late 1800s might decide to name his sons Luca and Matteo.

 Oppressed peoples often struggle to hold on to their language and culture.
-Generations later, as their descendants attempt to reclaim that heritage, finding authentic names can be elusive, especially when their ties to the culture are several generations removed.
+Generations later, as their descendants attempt to reclaim that heritage, finding authentic names can prove elusive, especially when their ties to the culture are several generations removed.

 We can see it in place names, in rivers and towns, and sometimes it isn’t clear if a name is European in origin, or indigenous – and some names, like Sonora and Tallulah might have roots in both.
-And many of us have heard that our great-grandmother was half Cherokee, or maybe our grandfather talked about having Powhatan cousins.
+Many of us have heard that our great-grandmother was half Cherokee, or maybe our grandfather talked about having Powhatan cousins.

 But what about personal names?
 We can all rattle off famous Native Americans: Hiawatha, Black Elk, Geronimo, Kateri Tekawitha, Pocahontas, Sacajawea.
 But few of those names have filtered into regular American English use as given names for our children.

-Spanish seems to be different.
+It’s not just English, either.
 Names like Nayeli, Millaray, Nahuel, Citlali and more all have roots in indigenous languages, and have become mainstream in Spanish.
 This means that many of them are heard in the US, too.

 So instead, here are some approaches that might feel comfortable for parents with an interest in Native American baby names – without insulting the cultures we intend to honor.

 Today, these stories are unusual – the child born in the blizzard who receives the middle name Snow can earn a spot on the local news.

-This helps explain why a list is so elusive.
+This helps explain why a list of Native American baby names is so elusive.
 When a name is the outcome of deliberate choice among many possible options, then there’s a need for lists.

 It also seems to be true that many indigenous peoples went to great lengths to separate their traditional names and official record.
 A mainstream name went on the child’s birth certificate, but a tribal name was in everyday use.
-In some ways, this is reminiscent of immigrant families using Mary for their daughter’s legal name, but reverting to Caterina at home.
+In some ways, this is reminiscent of immigrant families using Catherine for their daughter’s legal name, but reverting to Caterina at home.

 If you do have Native American heritage, chances are that you are aware of other possibilities – family names, names traditional to your specific tribe, naming customs that could inform choosing a name.
 If you are aware of your heritage, but don’t know anyone fluent in the language, there are a tremendous number of resources, like this one, available to fill in the blanks.